 See further information on the course content from the programme website (idbm.fi) and Study Guide 2016-2017 for M.Sc.(Tech.) studies in IDBM (studyguides.aalto.fi).

 IDBM studies prepare for work in the creative industries and in businesses that use and manage creativity as a key component of their competitive positioning.
 On one hand this can involve very large multinational corporations, and on the other hand, small start-ups, operating in a variety of fields.
 These businesses typically engage design to create new products and services, often involving the latest technology and business venturing and entrepreneurship.

 The tasks that graduates undertake typically involve doing and managing design, product, service and business development, consulting, intra- and entrepreneurial initiatives and research.
 The initial specialist roles usually evolve into managerial ones over time.

-Because there are no tuition fees, the programme does not offer scholarships for international students.
-The departments involved may offer the best students summer job/research assistant positions.
-Aalto University Career Services provides information on employers, job and thesis opportunities and hints for job hunting for all Aalto students.
+During studies, the departments involved may offer the best students summer job/research assistant positions.
+Aalto University Career Services provides information on employers, job and thesis opportunities, and hints for job hunting for all Aalto students.

-Please note that applicants holding the Bachelor's degree in Architecture can apply both through science & tehnology admission and through art & design admission depending on their background studies and career goals.
+Please note that applicants holding the Bachelor's degree in Architecture can apply both through science and tehnology admission or through art and design admission depending on their background studies and career intention.

 Programme-specific requirements and evaluation criteria

-The Master's programme in International Design Business Management evaluates and ranks the applicants in two phases on the basis of the following criteria (max 12 points):
+The applicants are ranked in two phases on the basis of the following criteria (max 12 points).

 1) Motivation (max 5 points)